 - You can use any type of vegan yoghurt.
-Coconut-flavoured yoghurt would also work or simply substitute for a vegan cream.
+Coconut yoghurt or oat yoghurt are good soy free options.

 - We add sugar to the sauce, which balances the bitterness in the tomatoes.
 However, if you want to leave this out, simply cook the sauce for longer until the bitter flavour is gone.

 - Aubergine will also work really well here.
 Simply roast chunks like we do with the cauliflower, then stir it in at the end when the sauce is ready.